dgoncalvesramos/root-me.org-payloads/README.md

 done
 ```

-This scipts do a infinite loop and monitor the directories created by the challenge script, when he found a directory in /tmp that matchs he creates a symlink to $HOME/.passwd
+This scipts do a infinite loop and monitor the directories created by the challenge script, when he found a directory in /tmp/$PPID/$PID that matchs he creates a symlink to $HOME/.passwd until the directory is deleted
 in order to do a race condition exploit on this command of the challenge script :
 ```bash
 find "$temp_dir" -type f -size 4c -exec cat {} +